JoseFArvizu/Multiple_Linear_Regression/README.md

 | Marketing Spend| Marketing budget               |
 | State          | Location of the startup         |
 | Profit         | Target variable (dependent)     |

-## 📄 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

----

-Feel free to fork or star the repository if you find it useful! 🚀